ntchris/voron_mod_super_diy/ercf_v2/filament_tension_sensor_hall/readme.md

 ## BOM
 * 2CMX8CM prototype double side PCB .  for easier electronics part of the work, use this standard size one, can be bought from a lot of places, cheap.
 * round magnet : 3mm diameter 2mm thick X 1pcs
 * hall effect sensor X 2pcs, SMD SOT23 , I think through hole type works too( I use 44E (full name HAL3144E SMD SOT23,  TH type can use  A3144 ), the names are similar but they are from different manufacturers.
+Must be Digital, and not analog hall sensors.
 * optional but highly recommended , two LEDs with different colors.
 SMD 1206 size RED BLUE or GREEN or other colors,  or through hole type 3mm LEDs ( red blue green etc choose two different colors)
 * SMD or TH resistors for LED 4K resistance X 2  (value can be more or less)
 * XH254  1X 4pin  XH254 socket  on PCB